tagohd/mono/Chat Logs/2023 Chat Logs/(6) June 2023 Chat Logs.md

 >luke: mama! youre trying to ruin my fun again, let me be! >:(\

 #Gameplay
-gameplay:: Luke refuses to ask for hints.
+gameplay:: Luke refuses to ask for hints. [[(6) June 2023 Chat Logs#^luke-plays-on-hard|ref]]

 S:
 >Heh, what if that's a mechanic: you can try to call her to ask for a hint, but Luke will just be like, "I'm not doing that.
-I can figure this out on my own."
+I can figure this out on my own." ^luke-plays-on-hard

 L:
 >what happens if you follow her advice anyway?